The principles of ESG – Environment, Social and Governance – become more important in any sector.

 During the Covid pandemic, we supported two amazing causes.
 The first was Paperweight, a nationwide charity that helps support people with the burden of household paperwork and bureaucracy.
 When the first lockdown hit, Paperweight was inundated with requests from people whose lives were turned upside and had no idea what support they were entitled to, or how access it.

 Secondary we partnered with a local school, many of whose families didn’t have laptops or paid-for internet.
-We provided both of these facilities, ensuring that children could continue learning during lockdown when the schools were shut, and teaching moved online.
+We provided both of these facilities, ensuring that children could continue learning when the schools were shut, and teaching moved online.

 We know that as a company we can always do more.
 We are however proud of our efforts, and through our work we hope to demonstrate the genuine social benefit that lenders 2.0 can bring to both the wider market and the local communities.